 Merit Scholarships (past five years of graduates combined)

-In addition to this website and the Whitfield School College Counseling Twitter feed, our Facebook page updates parents and students about new programs, college visits, and more.
-You are welcome to visit and "like" Whitfield's college counseling Facebook page and follow us on Twitter.
+In addition to this website, Whitfield School College Counseling social media accounts update parents and students about new programs, college visits, and more.
+You are welcome to visit and "like" Whitfield's college counseling Facebook page and follow us on Instagram and Twitter.

 Before moving to the high school side of the profession, Barbara worked for sixteen years in college admission, financial aid, and student life at a variety of institutions including Columbia University (NY), Rockhurst University (MO), Fairleigh Dickinson University (NJ), Bryant University (RI) and Westminster College (MO).
 Barbara has been an active member of her profession serving as an officer and board member at the national and state level for many organizations.

 Ms. Henry served most recently as the principal of La Salle Middle School, and her experience within the world of education has been rich and varied.
 After graduating from Washington University in St. Louis, she earned a Masters of Education degree, served as a corps member for Teach for America, and did further graduate work in educational leadership.
 She has written and edited professionally, served as an educational research assistant, taught special education, and along the way received several fellowships and awards.